ory/meta/templates/repository/common/PROJECTS.md

 Tokens, API Keys, mTLS; Check if the contained subject is allowed to perform the request; Encode resulting content into custom headers (`X-User-ID`), JSON Web Tokens and more!

-### Ory Keto: Access Control Policies as a Server

-[Ory Keto](https://github.com/ory/keto) is a policy decision point.
-It uses a set of access control policies, similar to AWS IAM Policies, in order to determine whether a subject (user, application, service, car, ...) is authorized to perform a certain action on a resource.

 <!--END ECOSYSTEM-->